lutz1nger/cs50p-notes-and-solutions/lecture-0-functions-variables/notes-0.md

   result2 = y + x
   return result1, result2
 ```
-+ def must be defined before used in the code, therefore, one option is to work with a main code:
++ def must be defined before used in the code, therefore, one option is to work with a main code
 ```python
 def main(): #here the main code is written as def
   ....